-The present report is prepared by MAGIC COMPASS LTD (hereinafter, the "Company") a Cyprus Investment Firm (CIF) authorized and regulated by the Cyprus Securities and Exchange Commission (hereinafter, "CySEC") under the license number 299/16 and operates in harmonisation with the Markets in Financial Instruments Directive (MiFID).
+The present report is prepared by MAGIC COMPASS LTD (hereinafter, the "Company") a Cyprus Investment Firm (CIF) authorized and regulated by the Cyprus Securities and Exchange Commission (hereinafter, "CySEC") under the license number 299/16 and operates in harmonisation with the Markets in Financial Instruments Directive (MiFID II).

 In accordance with Regulation (EU) No. 575/2013 (hereinafter, the "Capital Requirements Regulation" or "CRR"), which was introduced in late 2014, the Company is required to disclose information relating to its risk management, capital structure, capital adequacy, its risk exposures as well as the most important characteristics of the Company's corporate governance including its remuneration system.
 The scope of this report is to promote market discipline and to improve transparency of market participants.
-The report has been prepared based and following Section 4 (Paragraph.
-32) of the CySEC Directive DI144-2014-14 of 2014 (the "Directive") for the prudential supervision of investment firms which implements the Regulation 575/2013 (the "Regulation" or "CRR") and the European Directive 2013/36/EU (the "European Directive" or "CRD IV"), as well as the relevant provisions of Law 144(I)/2007, as amended (hereinafter, the "Law").
-It is noted that the Law has been replaced by Law 87(I)/2017 for the purpose of harmonization with European Directive 2 2014/65/EU ("MIFID II") which applies to Cypriot investment firms (CIFs), market operators, data reporting service providers (DRSP), and third-country firms providing investment services or activities through the establishment of a branch in the Republic as of 3rd January 2018.
+The report has been prepared based and following Section 4 (Paragraph 32) of the CySEC Directive DI144-2014-14 of 2014 (the "Directive") for the prudential supervision of investment firms, the European Directive 2013/36/EU (the "European Directive" or "CRD IV"), as well as the relevant provisions of the Law 87(I)/2017 regarding the provision of Investment Services, the Exercise of Investment Activities and the Operation of Regulated Markets (hereinafter, the "Law").